xieqing/red-black-tree/README.md

 There are several choices when implementing red-black trees:
 - store parent reference or not
 - recursive or non-recursive (iterative)
+- do top-down splits or bottom-up splits (only when needed)
+- do top-down fusion or top-bottom fusion (only when needed)

 This implementation's choice:
 - store parent reference
 - non-recursive (iterative)
+- do bottom-up splits (only when needed)
+- do top-bottom fusion (only when needed)

 Files
 * rb.h - red-black tree header